abemscac/pies-doc/docs/vue3/reactive.md

 console.log(user.child.age, cat.value.age, dog.value.age) // 15, 15, 15
 ```

-To avoid confusion, we recommend:

-- Use `ref()` only when declaring states that is not connected to any source value.
-- Use `toRef()` or `toRefs()` only when declaring states that is connected to a specific source value.
+In short, `ref()` should only be used when declaring new states without referencing any kind of source, while `toRef()` and `toRefs()` should only be used when declaring states that is referencing a source to keep reactivity.

 :::